 “But it has my support and it has the Police service of the United Kingdom’s support – great partner, it delivers what it says on the tin and it does its best to keep safe and share intelligence and allow us to move forward together.”

-Sir Peter Fahy QPM, Chief Constable of Greater Manchester Police:
+Sir Peter Fahy QPM, former Chief Constable of Greater Manchester Police:

 “I am proud to continue working with CST, a truly professional organisation which has made a real difference in protecting its community and working productively with local Police.”